Illumina/strelka/docs/userGuide/README.md

 ## Method Overview

-The strelka workflow comprises of a number of common sequence analysis steps followed by application-specific variant modeling and empirical rescoring methods specific to the analysis of germline or somatic variation.
+The strelka workflow comprises a number of common sequence analysis steps followed by application-specific variant modeling and empirical re-scoring methods specific to the analysis of germline or somatic variation.

-In all cases a preliminary step is run to estimate various genomic or regional statistics from the input alignments, including the sequence depth distribution and sequence error patterns.
-This is followed by a division of genome into segments for parallel processing, where within each chunk the input samples are jointly analyzed to identify candidate alleles, realign all input reads, analyze reads to make model specific variant inferences, then compute properties of each variant used to apply filters or empirically recalibrate confidence that each variant represents a germline or somatic
+In all cases, strelka starts with a preliminary step to estimate various genomic or regional statistics from the input alignments, including the sequence depth distribution and sequence error patterns.
+This is followed by segmenting of the genome for parallel processing, where within each segment all input samples are jointly analyzed to identify candidate alleles, realign all input reads, analyze reads to make model specific variant inferences, then compute properties of each variant used to apply filters or empirically recalibrate confidence that each variant represents a germline or somatic